thevisad/DayZ-Private-master/README.md

 If you see that SQL files or `db_migrate.pl` have changed, then you **must** run `db_migrate.pl` (with appropriate options, run it with `--help` for more information) to upgrade your database to the latest version.
 If SQF files (game script) has changed, then you **must** run `build.pl` and copy the `**Repository**\\deploy\\@bliss_<id>.<world>\\` directory into **ArmA2**\\ (where `<id>` and `<world>` are the values you specified when running build.pl).
 If configuration files and BattlEye anti-cheat files have changed in **Repository**\\deploy\\, you will need to backup and overwrite your existing versions of these files.
 Take care to change any default server names, passwords or similar back to their customized values after copying the new versions into your **ArmA2** directory.
+If you receive an error like `Cannot locate Some::Module.pm in @INC` when running a Perl script after an upgrade, run `setup_perl.bat` and then try the Perl script again.

 These are the areas you will need to inspect to ensure a smooth upgrade.
 If database and code changes were not made at the same time and you do not read the history thoroughly, you may miss important changes and skip vital steps.
 It will save you frustration in the long run if you rebuild and redeploy, run `db_migrate.pl` and check for any new or changed files in **Repository**\\deploy\\ whenever you would like to update.